huykn/distributed-cache/README.md

 - Troubleshooting tips

 **Quick Start**: Begin with the [Basic Example](examples/basic/) to understand core concepts, then explore other examples based on your needs.

-## Kubernetes Deployment

-See the [Kubernetes example](examples/kubernetes/) for a complete production deployment with:
-- Multiple pod replicas with synchronized caches
-- Environment-based configuration using ConfigMaps
-- Health checks and readiness probes
-- HTTP API endpoints for cache operations
-- Value propagation across all pods

 ## Contributing